The Montevideo Interpretation of Quantum Mechanics: a short review: Completing decoherence: the Montevideo interpretation

 The problem of macro-objectification of properties may be described according with Ghirardi as follows: how, when, and under what conditions do definite macroscopic properties emerge (in accordance with our daily experience) for systems that, when all is said and done, we have no good reasons for thinking they are fundamentally different from the micro-systems from which they are composed?

 We think that undecidability provides an answer to this problem.
 We will claim that events occur when a system suffers an interaction with an environment such that one cannot distinguish by any physical means if a unitary evolution or a reduction of the total system, including the environment, took place.
 This provides a criterion for the production of events, as we had anticipated.
 In addition, we postulate (we call this the {\em ontological postulate} in \cite{axiomatic}) that when an event occurs, the system chooses randomly (constrained by their respective probability values) one of the various possible outcomes.
+Having an objective criterion for the production of events based on undecidability, answers the objections raised by \cite{frauren} since the observer and the ``super observer'' now have consistent descriptions.

 Philosopher Jeremy Butterfield, who has written an assessment of the Montevideo interpretation \cite{butterfield}, has observed that up to now we have only provided precise examples of undecidability for spinning particles.
 In that sense he considers that the fundamental loss of coherence due to the use of quantum clocks and to the quantum gravitational effects should be used in the context of a many world interpretation because it helps to answer some of the long held obstructions to the combination of the decoherence program with the many worlds approach.